jonas-johansson/CharacterizationTesting/Readme.md

 # Characterization Testing

-## Playground for characterization testing

-It's a dirty project with ugly and overly complex C# code.
-We'll try to make sense of it, and ultimately, clean it up.
+This is a C# project that's intentionally ugly and overly complex.
+It can be used to practice your skills for understanding code and cleaning it up.

-Imagine that the code is currently in use by people, so it's important that we don't accidentally break its current behavior.
+You should imagine that the code is currently in use by people, so it's important that we don't accidentally break its current behavior.

 ## Steps